-Products, customer preferences, and advice.
-As represented schematically in Figure 1, we denote the customer's options by $\theta = A, B$ , where A corresponds to the choice of product A, while B may stand for another product or, alternatively, for the option of not purchasing at all.
+2.1 Products, customer preferences, and advice

+As represented schematically in Fig. 1, we denote the customer's options by $\theta = A, B$ , where A corresponds to the choice of product A and B could stand for another product or, alternatively, for the option of not purchasing at all.
 Our analysis applies to both cases.
-In case the two options correspond to different products, we may think of B as representing the "basic" (or default) option, while A represents the "advanced" (or premium) option.
-For instance, option B may represent the option of not investing or that of investing in Treasury bills, while option A may represent a mutual fund or a structured product.
-Alternatively, B could be a plain vanilla mortgage (such as an FRM) and A a more innovative arrangement.
+In case the two options correspond to different products, we could think of B as representing the basic (or default) option; A the advanced (or premium) option.
+For instance, option B could represent the option of not investing or that of investing in Treasury bills, while option A could represent a mutual fund or a structured product.
+Alternatively, B could be a plain vanilla mortgage (such as an FRM) and A a more innovative arrangement (such as an ARM).

 The price of product A, $p_A = p$ , is chosen by the respective product provider.
-It may represent management fees or required interest payments.
+The price could represent management fees or required interest payments.
 To focus our analysis, in our baseline specification we assume that the payoff of the alternative option, B, is exogenously given.
-In case B represents an alternative product, rather than the option of not purchasing at all, then we may suppose that its price $p_B$ is determined competitively, and thus it is equal to cost.
-To streamline the notation we set equal to zero all costs, i.e., both the cost of providing each product and the cost of administering a purchase.
+If B corresponds to an alternative product, instead of the option of not purchasing at all, we suppose that its price $p_B$ is determined competitively, and thus it is equal to cost.
+To streamline the notation we set equal to zero all costs, i.e., both the attitude to risk, often in addition to involving an inappropriate loss of benefits from the ceding scheme.

+cost of providing each product and the cost of administering a purchase.
 Thus, in this baseline setting there are three strategic players: the monopolistic provider of the advanced product A, the adviser, and the customer.